Updated: Jul 3

 Well, the experiment has happily flourished, and moved on, and been “entrusted” to the larger electorate of humanity.

 The arc of history continues, despite so many corrupting and corroding digressions, to call to us, to challenge us, to demand our better angels and higher selves.
 We “abandon” such hopes more than we fail in them.
 And it is not just liberty that requires constant vigilance, so does faith and hope.
-Whenever we “glimpse” them, and they wait on the other side of not only our perspicacity but our joy to be seen -- we must collectively grasp them and embrace them.
+Whenever we “glimpse” them, and they wait, just there, to be infused with our perspicacity and enlivened by our joys -- we must collectively grasp them and embrace them.

-So we need the “generous anger” extolled by Dickens, we need the joy that transcends hate, we need to be attentive to opportunities to extend both economic progress and justice, and we must renew our pact with such justice and progress, again and again.
+So we need the “generous anger” extolled by Dickens, we need the joy that transcends hate, we need to be attentive to opportunities to extend both lives and livelihood, anchored both in science and mutual compassion.
+And we must renew that pact, again and again.